nsde/webcopy/README.md

 # WebCopy
-Copy any website and host it on your computer!
-Also avaiable for Terminal usage.
+💻 Copy a website and host it on your device!
+Also avaiable for terminal usage.

 # Installation
 Install the modules using Pip